sergeysolovev/webpack-aspnetcore/README.md

 <span>ASP.NET</span> Core 2.0 extension for using webpack assets in your views

-* Provides a single API for injecting the static and the dev server assets' paths into razor views
-* Automatically reloads the static assets' paths when the manifest file changes
-* Serves the dev server assets through a [reverse proxy middleware](https://github.com/sergeysolovev/webpack-aspnetcore/blob/master/src/Webpack.AspNetCore/DevServer/DevServerReverseProxyMiddleware.cs) and the static assets through [StaticFile](https://github.com/aspnet/StaticFiles) middleware
+* **Manifest-based:** Your asset manifest has keys, such as "app.js" or "index.css", mapped to their paths, which look like "static/js/app.2c8a1afe.js" or "static/css/index.1e09220e.css".
+While the keys are quite constant, the paths can change pretty often because of hashes.
+With webpack-aspnetcore you don't need to worry about paths' changes, since it uses the keys to inject the paths into your views.
+This lets you easily implement [long-term caching](https://webpack.js.org/guides/caching/).
+* **Dev Server:** It's very likely that you want to use webpack-dev-server for development.
+With webpack-aspnetcore you can do that with zero changes to your views and configuration, since it provides a single API to work with static and dev server assets.
+* **Auto reloading:** When you change your manifest file or it's folder, webpack-aspnetcore automatically reloads assets' paths, so you don't need to restart the production.
+Dev server auto reloading also works as expected.

+A sample web app is available [here](https://github.com/sergeysolovev/webpack-aspnetcore/tree/master/samples/WebApp).

+## Dev server vs. Dev middleware

+It does not (on purpose) use any kind of [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware), adopted for <span>ASP.NET</span> Core, to serve the assets in the [dev mode](#the-static-and-the-dev-server-modes).

+It means the dev server has to be started manually, but only once, so you don't have to wait until all the assets get recompiled **every time you need to rebuild or restart your web app**.
+If it's not an issue, check out [Webpack dev middleware](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.SpaServices#webpack-dev-middleware).

+Though it's not a big deal to do `npm run start` to start the dev server, there is [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NPMTaskRunner) extension for Visual Studio, which lets you do this from the IDE and even bind it to project opening.

 ## Prerequisites

 You can use this extension for a web app that is built with <span>ASP.NET</span> Core 2.0 and has a [manifest](https://github.com/danethurber/webpack-manifest-plugin) for static assets.
 To use it for serving the dev server assets you need [webpack-dev-server](https://github.com/webpack/webpack-dev-server) installed.

-Use [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/core) to build the source code and the [sample app](https://github.com/sergeysolovev/webpack-aspnetcore/tree/master/samples/WebApp/README.md)
+Use [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/core) to build the source code and the [sample app](https://github.com/sergeysolovev/webpack-aspnetcore/tree/master/samples/WebApp)

 ## Installation